JensRantil/jensrantil.github.io/content/posts/2023-11-06_my-simplicity-toolkit/index.md

 the keyboard for days and nights and eventually realizing I did not need all this complexity.

-You will some of these preferences written down in [my Quora post][quora] which I used to curate for many years.
+You will find some of these preferences written down in [my Quora post][quora] which I used to curate for many years.
 Others are more recent insights.
 I hope you will enjoy my posts - and if I manage to challenge you to simplify the software you are building, even better!

 [quora]: https://www.quora.com/What-are-the-best-secrets-of-great-programmers/answer/Jens-Rantil